Best Gas Hot Water Heaters for Home Use: Buying Tips, Pros and Cons

 The most advanced models utilize condensing technology, such as this Vertex model from AO Smith.

-Tankless type
+Tankless Type

 Tankless water heaters heat water on-demand, as water passes through the heat exchanger.
 Since there is no storage tank, hot water is always fresh and clean.
 The main advantages of tankless models over tank-type heaters are their small, compact design, longer lifespan, energy efficiency, and flexible installation options.